-When homeowners experience the sudden devastation of a natural disaster or pointless damage to their home caused by criminal acts, they rely on their homeowners insurance to repair or rebuild their home.
+When homeowners experience damage to their home, they rely on their homeowners insurance company to repair or rebuild their home.
 Even if a homeowner has never filed a prior claim, it is not uncommon to find that insurers fail to uphold their contractual obligations under the policy even when the insured has faithfully paid premiums for years and comply with all of the post-lost conditions specified in the policy.
 The bottom line is that insurance companies make money by denying and minimizing claims not by fully compensating policyholders on legitimate claims.
-As a Miami homeowners insurance attorney who represents policyholders, I have provided answers to some important questions to which every policyholder should know the answer.

-What happens with my mortgage lender when I file an insurance claim for property damage covered by my policy?
+What happens with your mortgage lender when you file an insurance claim for property damage?

 When you receive a settlement check from your insurance company, the check will be made payable to both you and your mortgage company.
 The home constitutes the lender’s security interest, so the lender wants to make sure that the appropriate repairs are made to the home.
 The mortgage company may cash the check and make payments for the repairs as they are incurred.

-Can my insurance policy elect not to renew my homeowners policy?
+Can your insurance company elect not to renew your homeowners policy?

-Will my policy cover building permits under local laws if my home needs to be rebuilt because of a fire or other form of catastrophic loss?
+Will your policy cover building permits under local laws if your home needs to be rebuilt because of a fire or other form of catastrophic loss?

 There are a range of items to which flood insurance does not extend?